 In the course of gender mainstreaming practice, a number of instruments have been developed, which mainly relate to a gender analysis of organizations or competence development.
 These are presented on various websites, which we refer to under the tab Links.
 Here we focus on instruments that can be used to analyze the effects of political strategies, programs, measures or laws on gender relations.
 These can be carried out with varying degrees of complexity.
 One of the more in-depth instruments is the Gender Impact Assessment (GIA), which we present in more detail on a subpage.

 The gender dimensions act as a kind of searchlight with which social power relations (causes, structural inequalities and forms) between the sexes are analyzed.
 This makes it possible to identify potential effects of measures on gender relations and, if necessary, to adapt planned projects accordingly.
 They were (further) developed and applied to climate policy within the framework of the research project “Interdependente Genderaspekte der Klimapolitik” (Interdependent gender aspects of climate policy).

-- Symbolic order: hierarchizations, attributions and positions of meaning, gender-hierarchical narratives and modernization strategies (cross-section dimension)
+- Symbolic order (cross-cutting dimension): hierarchizations, attributions and positions of meaning, gender-hierarchical narratives and modernization strategies (cross-section dimension)

 - Care economy/care work: attribution, significance, distribution, instrumentalization in societies’ economies